-- Burntisland Shipyard Amateur Football Club will continue to work alongside and with supporters to eliminate discrimination on the grounds of race, nationality, ethnic origin, colour, religion, disability, sex or sexual orientation.
+- Burntisland Shipyard Football Club will continue to work alongside and with supporters to eliminate discrimination on the grounds of race, nationality, ethnic origin, colour, religion, disability, sex or sexual orientation.

-- Burntisland Shipyard Amateur Football Club does not condone any sexual or racially based harassment or other discriminatory behaviour, whether physical or verbal and works with others to ensure such behaviour is met with the appropriate action in whatever context it appears.
+- Burntisland Shipyard Football Club does not condone any sexual or racially based harassment or other discriminatory behaviour, whether physical or verbal and works with others to ensure such behaviour is met with the appropriate action in whatever context it appears.

-- Burntisland Shipyard Amateur Football Club supports the Scottish Football Association and the other football bodies in their commitment to develop ongoing training and awareness-raising activities in order to promote the eradication of discrimination.
+- Burntisland Shipyard Football Club supports the Scottish Football Association and the other football bodies in their commitment to develop ongoing training and awareness-raising activities in order to promote the eradication of discrimination.

-- Burntisland Shipyard Amateur Football Club does not condone the use of racist language or behaviour inside or outside Recreation Park.
+- Burntisland Shipyard Football Club does not condone the use of racist language or behaviour inside or outside Recreation Park.

 - Whether home or visiting supporters are responsible, the club seeks to eliminate all unacceptable and anti-social behaviour.
 Any person found using such language or behaviour may be banned by the club and the person concerned may be liable for arrest and subsequent prosecution.
 This in turn may lead to a banning order being served by the club.

 - The club recognises that those associated with football have made significant attempts to tackle the issues of racism in recent years.

 - The governing bodies have committed themselves to the campaign and have been keen to spread the message through their members.

 Nine Point Plan and Ongoing Campaign